-RBI Group has been and may continue to be adversely affected by global financial and economic crises, like the Eurozone (sovereign) debt crisis, the risk of one or more countries leaving the European Union or the Eurozone, like the UK Brexit, and other negative macroeconomic and market environments and may further be required to make impairments on its exposures.
+RBI Group has been and may continue to be adversely affected by political crises like the Russian invasion of Ukraine, global financial and economic crises, like the Eurozone (sovereign) debt crisis, the risk of one or more countries leaving the European Union or the Eurozone, like the UK Brexit, and other negative macroeconomic and market environments and may further be required to make impairments on its exposures.

 RBI's ability to fulfil its obligations under its debt securities may be affected by changing conditions in the global financial markets, economic conditions generally and perceptions of those conditions and future economic prospects.
-The outlook for the global economy over the near to medium term remains uncertain, due to the outbreak of COVID-19 pandemic.
+The outlook for the global economy over the near to medium term remains uncertain.
 Many European and other countries continue to struggle under large budget deficits and elevated debt levels, raising a concern of the market that some European and other countries may in the future be unable to repay outstanding debt.
 These countries could find it difficult to obtain financing if markets were to become volatile and potentially subject to intermittent and prolonged disruptions as experienced in the past.

-Furthermore, the persisting low interest rate environment in many countries creates further pressure on the financial sector as it puts a constraint to net interest income and increased pressure on the cost structure of market participants.
+On the one hand, the persisting low interest rate environment in the Euro area has created pressure on the financial sector as it has put a constraint to net interest income and increased pressure on the cost structure of market participants.
+On the other hand, the prospect of higher interest rates on the back of rising inflation may pose an equal threat for public but also for private sector borrowers where contracts are based on variable interest rates or where refinancing or additional financing is required.